A flight was diverted after a passenger tried to open the plane door

-"It felt like the plane was free falling and many feared the worst because people weren't fully aware of what was unfolding," tweeted a passenger on the flight, who described the offender as a middle-aged man.
-The flight attendant reportedly struck the man multiple times with the coffee pot while passengers restrained him.
+"It felt like the plane was free falling and many feared the worst because people weren't fully aware of what was unfolding," tweeted a passenger on the flight, who described the unruly passenger as a middle-aged man.
+The flight attendant reportedly struck the man multiple times with the coffeepot while passengers restrained him.

 The FBI says the individual has been taken into custody.